doctr.transforms

 min_val – range [min_val, 1] to colorize RGB pixels

-class doctr.transforms.modules.OneOf(transforms: List[Callable[[Any], Any]])[source]
+class doctr.transforms.modules.OneOf(transforms: list[Callable[[Any], Any]])[source]

 Randomly apply one of the input transformations